 - Organic, hormone-free, not grass fed.

 - Non-organic, not grassfed, growth hormones given to cows – this is typical “conventional” milk, and I recommend it the least.
-As a matter of fact, if we could only get this last option (or maybe even these last two options), I'm not sure we'd still drink milk… (Read more about conventional dairies: Dairy Cesspools – Neatly Dividing One Solution into Two Problems.)
+As a matter of fact, if we could only get these last two options, we wouldn't drink milk at all… (Read more about conventional dairies: Dairy Cesspools – Neatly Dividing One Solution into Two Problems.)

 ***Can't tolerate cow's milk or can't find milk you are comfortable drinking?
 Read about your next-best options here!
 (I'm also planning a new post on this topic soon.)

-As always, if you have any good information to add, please leave a comment.
+As always, if you have any good information to add, please comment below.
 (Or if I've confused you more than before, let me know and I'll try to clarify for you.)

 - Here’s a book on the topic that you’ll definitely want to read: The Untold Story of Milk